Plain English Breakdown

 - severance tax

-- A tax on natural resources removed from the ground or water in a state.
+- A tax on companies that remove natural resources like sand from a state.

 - watershed

-- An area of land where all the water drains into the same place, like a river or lake.
+- An area of land where all the water drains into the same place, such as a river or lake.

 Limits and Unknowns

-- The bill does not specify how much money will be in the fund.
+- It does not specify how much money will be in the fund each year.